Repository Config

 branch-protections[*].parameters

-The protection parameters that will be applied to the specified patterns.
+The protection parameters that to apply to the specified patterns.

 branch-protections[*].parameters.required-reviews-count

-The number of required pull request reviews before commits can be merged into this branch.
+The number of required reviews before you can merge a pull request.
 The default value of 0 means any user with write access to the repository can push directly to this branch with no review.
-A value of 1 means users with write access cannot push directly to this branch, instead they need to raise a pull request and get at least 1 review approval from another user with write permission before the branch can be merged.
+A value of 1 means users with write access can’t push directly to this branch, instead they need to raise a pull request and get at least 1 review approval.

 required-reviews-count: 1